 2012 Pavillon Blanc (barrel sample) 92p

 Tasted in April 2013.
-The yield was at 29 hl/ha and only 30% of the harvest became PBdM.
-Intense flavours of apples and acacia flower, splendid acidity and minerality, freshness, precise fruit and long finish.
+The yield was at 29 hl/ha, and only 30% of the harvest became PBdM.
+It had intense flavours of apples and acacia flower, splendid acidity and minerality, freshness, precise fruit and long finish.
 Fine effort.

 2011 Pavillon Rouge (barrel sample) 91-92p

 Tasted in April 2012.
-It was made from a very strict selection of grapes, which resulted in 40% less quantity than in 2010!
-Velvety texture with silky fruit and tannin. finesse and long smooth aftertaste.
+Produced from a rigorous selection of grapes, which resulted in 40% less quantity than in 2010!
+Velvety texture with silky fruit and tannin.
+Finesse and long smooth aftertaste.

 2011 Pavillon Blanc (barrel sample) 94+p

 Tasted in April 2012.
 This wine was utterly impressive.
-Very intense flavours of apples, excellent acidity and minerality, freshness, precise fruit and long, long finish.
+This wine displayed very intense flavours of apples, excellent acidity and minerality, freshness, precise fruit and long, long finish.

 2010 Pavillon Rouge 93-94p